edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 If we look at our sprite-sheet we have two different bullet sprites.
 SFML can do some colour replacement, so if we wanted we could use the same white sprites for both bullet types and get SFML to colour them differently.
 As we want the two bullet types to look physically different, however, we will use two different sprites.
 Whatever visuals we decide to go with, for our software design we will be inheriting from sf::Sprite again.

 That's the plan for rendering out of the way, so now just movement and explosions to figure out!
 It would be tempting to do as we did with Ship and have two sublcasses for invader and player bullets.
 But as they are both so similar (the only difference being the direction they travel and who they collide with) having a three class structure would be overkill.
 Sometimes rigorously following OO patterns isn't the best way forward, especially with games.
-So instead we will build just bullet class.
+So instead we will build just a single bullet class.

 Create a bullet.h and bullet.cpp and add the following: